 I’ve seen a lot of dashboards that failed to meet users’ and organizations’ expectations.
-There are a variety of reasons why this happens and, in this video and post, I focus on one of the most common ones, which is that the people who designed the dashboard didn’t fully understand the distinction between status monitoring and performance monitoring.
+There are a variety of reasons why this happens and, in this video and post, I focus on one of the most common ones, which is that the people who designed the dashboard didn’t fully understand the distinction between problem scanning and performance monitoring.
 When this happens, the dashboards that they end up designing don’t fulfill either of these needs well.
 This video and post are based on a chapter from my upcoming book, Beyond Dashboards.Read More

 I came across this recent post on Cole Nussbaumer Knaflic’s popular and highly worthwhile blog, wherein Cole proposes three redesigns of a less-than-optimal graph that a client of hers had created.
 I wanted to propose another, alternative redesign but, as with most blogs (including this one), I couldn’t embed an image of my redesign in a comment on her blog, so I’m posting it here instead.
 To understand the context and purpose of my redesign, and for the rest of this post to make any sense at all, you’ll need to read her post first.
 Don’t worry, I’ll wait here.

 Back?
 Great.
 So, my redesign looks like this:

 The main reason for this redesign was that I saw an opportunity to make the key message of the chart more visually salient and obvious.
 As per Cole’s description, the main message that we want to convey is that our company has two problems:

 - We’ve fallen short of our target for one attribute (Attribute 5).

 - Customers are rating us as worse than our competitor for one attribute (Attribute 1).